 The word “scab” comes to my mind in reference to a vast array of human actions in addition to people crossing picket lines.
 Sometimes I’m so expansive in my definition of scab that it means “doing something I wouldn’t do,” or even “doing something I wouldn’t be proud of doing.”

 As an agitator for radical social change, my biggest frustration in life is a basically passive attitude toward private and public institutions on the part of a sizable share (normally a majority) of the population.

 The gravity of these random acts of scabbiness ranges from petty annoyances like people who gripe about each Facebook policy change but don’t leave Facebook, to the mere existence of people literally working for pennies via Mechanical Turk.
 Just creating proof of concept for a race to a point that close to the bottom seems to me to cross the line from scabbiness into outright class treason.

 Lest I be too judgmental…

 Like probably everyone, I am guilty of many instances of shameful, scabby conduct.
 Since my own life expectations have largely been a case study in moving the goalposts, my excuses are likewise pathetic.
-Instead of the Yuppie Nuremberg Principle (“I’ve got a mortgage”) I’ve been whittled down to the Precariat Nuremberg Principle (“I need the experience”).
+Instead of the Yuppie Nuremberg Defense (“I’ve got a mortgage”) I’ve been whittled down to the Precariat Nuremberg Defense (“I need the experience”).